...

 Elevate your business to the next level with Appkodes.

-Starting as an iOS developer and moving up to lead a mobile team at a startup, I've expanded my expertise into Project Management, DevOps and eventually becoming a COO in the IT sector.
-As a COO, I excel in team leadership, technical advice, and managing complex business functions, focusing on combining technology and operations to drive growth.
+Starting as an iOS developer and moving up to lead a mobile team at a startup, I've expanded my expertise into Project Management, DevOps and eventually becoming a COO & Chief Service Officer in the IT sector.
+As a CSO, I excel in team leadership, technical advice, and managing complex business functions, focusing on combining technology and operations to drive growth.
 I'm keen to connect for collaborations or to exchange insights in the tech world!

 popup-contact